ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 | Small | 64-cores | 512 GB |
 | Medium | 128-cores | 1024 GB |
 | Large | 256-cores | 2048 GB |
-{: caption="Table 1.
-Preconfigured vCPU and RAM options" caption-side="bottom"}
+{: caption="Preconfigured vCPU and RAM options" caption-side="bottom"}

 If you selected **Customizable**, you can customize your reserved vCPU and RAM limits.